mlcommons/inference/graph/R-GAT/README.md

-# MLPerf™ Inference Benchmarks for Text to Image
+# MLPerf™ Inference Benchmark for Graph Neural Network

-This is the reference implementation for MLPerf Inference text to image.
+This is the reference implementation for MLPerf Inference Graph Neural Network.
 The reference implementation currently uses Deep Graph Library (DGL), and pytorch as the backbone of the model.

 ## Supported Models